-Gluten-free food is normally seen as a diet for celiac disease, but people with a gluten allergy (an unrelated disease) should also avoid all other grains.
+Gluten-free food is normally seen as a diet for celiac disease, but

 Several grains and starch sources are considered acceptable for a gluten-free diet.
 The most frequently used are corn, potatoes, rice, and tapioca (derived from cassava).
 Other grains and starch sources generally considered suitable for gluten-free diets include amaranth, arrowroot, millet, montina, lupin, quinoa, sorghum (jowar), taro, teff, chia seed, and yam.
 Sometimes various types of bean, soybean, and nut flours are used in gluten-free products to add protein and dietary fiber.